shenpeg/Errandly/67443-sprint3/README.md

 ## main

-This branch contains all relevant structs, shows ability to pull data from Firestore, and demonstrates log in functionality with Google OAuth.
+This branch contains all relevant structs, shows ability to pull data from Firestore, and demonstrates log in/log out functionality with Google OAuth.

 ### Structs:
 - Errand